skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 self-taught wizard, he has never heard of the guild, but figures that being able to pass himself off as a member may come in handy.

-Thu'fir finds the wizards staff and gives it to Skeeve.
+Thu'fir finds the wizard's staff and gives it to Skeeve.
 Amongst the other things until Skeeve can take a look at everything.
 Everyone regroups in the main room, bringing the kids in as well, except Thordek who has been checking all the rooms they had missed, gathering